mmesiti/shell-job-scripting-scc/content/bash/dealing_with_repetition.md

 - For Loops

+- using `seq`

+## Typical use: iterate on filenames

 - Best pratices with variables and filenames